Mutagen: Effects

 In Ames test, where the varying concentrations of the chemical are used in the test, the dose response curve obtained is nearly always linear, suggesting that there may be no threshold for mutagenesis.
 Similar results are also obtained in studies with radiations, indicating that there may be no safe threshold for mutagens.
 However, the no-threshold model is disputed with some arguing for a dose rate dependent threshold for mutagenesis.
 Some have proposed that low level of some mutagens may stimulate the DNA repair processes and therefore may not necessarily be harmful.
 More recent approaches with sensitive analytical methods have shown that there may be non-linear or bilinear dose-responses for genotoxic effects, and that the activation of DNA repair pathways can prevent the occurrence of mutation arising from a low dose of mutagen.

-Types
+Types of Mutagens

 Mutagens may be of physical, chemical or biological origin.
 They may act directly on the DNA, causing direct damage to the DNA, and most often result in replication error.
 Some however may act on the replication mechanism and chromosomal partition.
 Many mutagens are not mutagenic by themselves, but can form mutagenic metabolites through cellular processes, for example through the activity of the cytochrome P450 system and other oxygenases such as cyclooxygenase.
 Such mutagens are called promutagens.